Overview of the German Shepherd Husky Mix

 One of the most commonly asked questions is whether German Shepherd Husky mixes make good family dogs.
 The answer to that question depends on a few factors like your children’s ages, the age of your German Shepherd Husky mix, and the amount of work you are willing to put in.

 With any dog meant to be integrated into a family, you will want to ensure proper training and socialization.
-Obedience training and socialization is crucial for German Shepherd dogs.
+Obedience training and socialization are crucial for German Shepherd dogs.
 German Shepherds can be quite protective of their owners and will need to be socialized to avoid aggression.

 Since both dogs are rather large, they must be trained to obey commands, so they do not accidentally knock over small children or small animals.
 Getting your Gerberian Shepksy at a young age will make this process much easier as dogs are most impressionable as puppies.